leandrogoe/sidekiq-dynamic-options/README.md

 # Sidekiq Dynamic Options
-Dynamic options for you Sidekiq jobs.
+Dynamic options for your Sidekiq jobs.